 Duck confit is by nature extremely rich, but here it’s balanced with light, crispy veggies, fresh daikon, mint and Thai basil.
 The result is delightfully ducky, but not heavy.

-2 Confit Duck Legs (or homemade duck confit)
+- 2 Confit Duck Legs (we used homemade duck confit)

 Fry the skin until completely crispy, then remove it from the pan to paper towels to dry.